 Another way to help reduce hand spasticity is by using splints to prop the hand open.
-Splints are flat surfaces that strap to the palm of your hand/wrist to keep the hand open.
+Splints are a type of hand brace that strap to the palm of your hand/wrist to keep the hand open.
 Your occupational therapist should be the one to guide you towards a proper splint based on your hand.

 If you don’t have access to a splint, some occupational therapists suggest stretching your hand out on a rolled-up washcloth, or a small to medium-size ball, depending on the severity of your spasticity.

 While stretching can help open the hand after stroke, it does not help restore movement in the hand.
 Instead, the best way to restore movement is with the following treatment…